adamluckydo/ontology/README.md

-# ontology
+# Ontology

-Argument maps and notes on life and reality
+Essays on life and reality